PoCInnovation/Workshops/p2p/6.Create_a_proxy/README.md

     }
 }
 ```
-Here, if you call `delegateSetN` from contract B, the `n` variable of contract A will be updated.
-If you call `setN`, the `n` variable of contract B will be updated.
+Here, if you call `delegateSetN` from contract B, the `n` variable of contract B will be updated.
+If you call `setN` from contract B, the `n` variable of contract A will be updated.

 ### 📌 **Tasks**: